Diesel-Net/kiwi-8/README.md

 <br>
 <br>

-_"I highly recommend this project to anyone wanting to get their feet wet with emulator programming, video-game programming, or even cross-platform development.
-It's been a great educational excercise involving major aspects of modern day applications such as input handling, user-interface design, 2D graphics rendering, audio generation, code profiling and more."_
+"I can _highly_ recommend this project to anyone wanting to get their feet wet in reverse-engineering, game-programming, and/or cross-platform development.
+It's been a great educational excercise involving major aspects of modern day applications such as input handling, user-interface design, 2D graphics rendering, audio generation, code profiling and more!"

 _Enjoy!_